Skip to main content

 Download our Programme Specification for this course.

-A tutor oversees a student as he utilises flight simulation facilities, demonstrating hands on learning.
+A tutor oversees a student using flight simulation facilities, demonstrating hands-on learning.

-Aerospace Engineering student Alex lifts and inspects a rotary blade, demonstrating his knowledge in Aerospace Engineering.
+Aerospace Engineering student Alex inspects a rotary blade, showcasing his knowledge in the field.

-A tutor provides a demonstration of operating a jet engine to students, all wearing safety equipment.
+A tutor demonstrates operating a jet engine to students, all wearing safety equipment.

-A tutor oversees a student as he utilises flight simulation facilities, demonstrating hands on learning.
-Aerospace Engineering student Alex lifts and inspects a rotary blade, demonstrating his knowledge in Aerospace Engineering.
-A tutor provides a demonstration of operating a jet engine to students, all wearing safety equipment.
+A tutor oversees a student using flight simulation facilities, demonstrating hands-on learning.
+Aerospace Engineering student Alex inspects a rotary blade, showcasing his knowledge in the field.
+A tutor demonstrates operating a jet engine to students, all wearing safety equipment.

-A tutor oversees a student as he utilises flight simulation facilities, demonstrating hands on learning.
+A tutor oversees a student using flight simulation facilities, demonstrating hands-on learning.

-Aerospace Engineering student Alex lifts and inspects a rotary blade, demonstrating his knowledge in Aerospace Engineering.
+Aerospace Engineering student Alex inspects a rotary blade, showcasing his knowledge in the field.

-A tutor provides a demonstration of operating a jet engine to students, all wearing safety equipment.
+A tutor demonstrates operating a jet engine to students, all wearing safety equipment.

 How will I learn?